hank52052/Lung_Nodule_Tool/README.md

 Please install them via pip using the requirements.txt.

 ## 📜 License
-This project is for non-commercial use only, such as academic projects or competitions.
+This project is for **non-commercial use only**, such as academic projects or competitions.